Will-Banksy/java-pixel-editor/README.md

 # Java Pixel Editor

-A Pixel Art Editor written in Java
+A Pixel Art Editor written in Java.